 - A requirement for the developer or operator to publish transparently, on the wind farm’s website, the process and contact details to make a complaint or alleged compliance breach to the designated oversight organisation.

 5.2.5.
-During the period between the commencement of a wind farm’s commissioning/operation and the completion of any required post-construction assessments, the wind farm could be designated to be in ‘provisional compliance’, pending the results of the assessments.
-In that scenario, a wind farm can only move from ‘provisional compliance’ to being ‘compliant’ once the responsible authority (or regulatory authority) has confirmed it is satisfied that the wind farm is compliant as a result of any post-construction assessments.
+During the period between the commencement of a wind farm’s commissioning/operation and the completion of any required post-construction assessments, the wind farm could be designated to be in ‘provisional’ or ‘deemed’ compliance, pending the results of the assessments.
+In this scenario, a wind farm can only move from ‘provisional compliance’ to being confirmed as ‘compliant’ once the responsible authority (or regulatory authority) has confirmed it is satisfied that the wind farm is compliant as a result of any post-construction assessments.
 If compliant status is not achieved within a prescribed period, the wind farm may be declared to be non-compliant by the responsible authority or regulator until compliance is reached.
 Once a wind farm has completed post-construction assessments and confirmed to be in compliance, ongoing compliance is overseen by the designated agency or responsible authority.

 5.2.6.
-If a wind farm’s facilities are deemed by a relevant authority to be in an un-rectified material breach of compliance, such facilities of the wind farm should be subject to a possible suspension of accreditation and/or the withholding or cancellation of renewable energy certificates (‘LGCs’, as issued by the Australian Government) for the energy generated by those facilities during the period of confirmed and unrectified non-compliance.
-The wind farm could also be required by the responsible compliance authority to cease operating or curtail the non-compliant facilities until compliance can be achieved.
+If a wind farm’s facilities are deemed by a relevant authority to be in an unrectified material breach of compliance, the wind farm should be required by the responsible compliance authority to cease operating or curtail the non-compliant facilities until compliance can be achieved.

-5.2.7.
+5.2.8.
 Governments should consider reviewing the primary standards across all jurisdictions for noise limits and setback distances.
-Based on observations to date, it would appear that an appropriate level for a consistent noise limit would be 35 dB(A)*, measured outside of the residence (with the result rounded up or down to the nearest whole number), and a minimum setback distance of 1.5 km between a residence and the nearest turbine.
-Applied penalties for specific noise conditions such as tonality and special audible characteristics be set at 5 dB(A), however such noise events should also be assessed on a subjective and reasonableness test by an approved, independent expert.
-Protocols should be in place to clarify interpretation of borrowed noise standards.
-In addition to a setback distance between a turbine and a residence, a setback distance of 200m between a wind turbine’s tower (or 100m from the extended horizontal blade tip, whichever is the greater) and a neighbour’s boundary should also be considered.
+Based on current observations, it would appear that an appropriate level for a consistent noise limit would be 35 dB(A)*, measured outside of the residence (with the result rounded up or down to the nearest whole number), and a minimum setback distance of 1.5 km between a residence and the nearest turbine (note: for turbines with a tip height of 200 metres or greater, a 2 km setback distance may be more appropriate to reduce visual amenity impacts).
+Applied penalties for specific noise conditions such as tonality and special audible characteristics be set at 5 dB(A), however such noise complaints should also be assessed on a subjective and reasonableness test by an approved, independent expert.
+Protocols should be developed and in place to clarify interpretation of ‘borrowed’ noise standards.
+In addition to a setback distance between a turbine and a residence, a minimum setback distance of 200m (as measured at ground level from the centre of the tower or 150m from the extended horizontal blade tip, whichever is the greater) and a neighbour’s boundary fence line or public road carriageway, should also be considered.
 Finally, consideration should be given to setback distances between a wind farm and a township or city boundary.
-A distance of 5 km may be appropriate to preserve amenity and provide some flexibility for planning growth of the township (note – consideration of amending certain setback provisions may be appropriate in the case of a small-scale, community-supported and owned wind energy facility).
+A distance of 5 km may be appropriate to preserve amenity and provide some flexibility for planning growth of the township (note – consideration of amending these setback provisions may be appropriate in the case of a small-scale, community-supported and owned wind energy facility).

-5.2.10.Consideration should also be given to the current standards for shadow flicker.
-A typical standard is no more than 30 hours of shadow flicker per year at a resident’s external window.
+5.2.11.Consideration should also be given to the current standards for shadow flicker.
+A typical standard at present is a limit of 30 hours of shadow flicker per year at a resident’s external window or garden area.
 This standard, used across Australia, has been sourced from shadow flicker standards developed and used in Europe, where set-back distances to residences are typically less restrictive.
-At say a 1.0 km distance from a turbine, it would be very unlikely to receive 30 hours of actual shadow flicker at a residence.
-A more appropriate standard in the Australian context may be no more than a total 15 hours of shadow flicker per year at a residence and no more than 30 minutes of shadow flicker should be received on a given day.
+At say a 1 km distance from a turbine, it would be very unlikely to receive 30 hours of actual shadow flicker at a residence.
+A more appropriate standard in the Australian context may be no more than a total 15 hours of actual shadow flicker per year at a residence and no more than 30 minutes of shadow flicker should be experienced on a given day.
 Neighbours experiencing (or likely to experience) shadow flicker that is annoying should also be provided with the opportunity for having visual screening installed.